-Thus letting $w_i = \frac {\abs{\calS_i}} n$ for $i = 1, \dotsc, \Zpts$, there are $\Zpts$ perpendicular vectors $Z_1, \dotsc, Z_{\Zpts}$ corresponding to the $\Zpts$ connected components of $G$ such that $x_{i \cdot} = \frac 1 {\sqrt{w_{\ell}}}Z_{\ell}^T$ for each $i \in \calS_{\ell}$. \end{proof} \end{vlong} \begin{vNIPS-exclude} \paragraph{Interpreting the Embedding's Basis Structure.} \end{vNIPS-exclude} Proposition~\ref{prop:discrete-simplex} demonstrates that using the null space of the unnormalized graph Laplacian, the $\Zpts$ connected components in $G$ are mapped to $\Zpts$ basis vectors in $\R^{\Zpts}$.
+Proposition~\ref{prop:discrete-simplex} demonstrates that using the null space of the graph Laplacian , the $\Zpts$ connected components in $G$ are mapped to $\Zpts$ scaled, orthogonal basis vectors in $\R^{\Zpts}$.
 Of course, under a perturbation of $A$, the interpretation of Proposition~\ref{prop:discrete-simplex} must change.
 In particular, $G$ will no longer consist of $\Zpts$ connected components, and instead of using only vectors in $\NN(L)$, $X$ must be constructed using the eigenvectors corresponding to the lowest $\Zpts$ eigenvalues of $L$.
 With the perturbation of $A$ comes a corresponding perturbation of the eigenvectors in $X$.
 Using the perturbation theory of symmetric matrices, it can be shown that when the perturbation is not too large, the structure of $X$ is approximately maintained (see \citep{davis1970rotation,von2007tutorial}). \ifthesis The perturbation analysis of spectral clustering is discussed later in section~\ref{sec:spectral-pert-analysis}. \fi

-Due to different properties of the resulting spectral embeddings, normalized graph Laplacians are often used in place of $L$ for spectral clustering, in particular $L_{\sym} := D^{-\sfrac 1 2} L D^{-\sfrac 1 2}$ and $L_{\rw} := D^{-1} L$. \begin{vshort} These normalized Laplacians are often viewed as more stable to perturbations of the graph structure.
-Further, spectral clustering with $L_{\sym}$ has a nice interpretation as a relaxation of the NP-hard multi-way normalized graph cut problem \cite{yu2003multiclass}, and the use of $L_{\rw}$ has connections to the theory of Markov chains (see e.g., \cite{deuflhard2000identification,MeiShi01}).
+Due to different properties of the resulting spectral embeddings, normalized graph Laplacians are often used in place of $L$ for spectral clustering, in particular the symmetric normalized Laplacian $L_{\sym} := D^{-\sfrac 1 2} L D^{-\sfrac 1 2}$ and the asymmetric normalized Laplacian $L_{\rw} := D^{-1} L$.
+These normalized Laplacians are often viewed as more stable to perturbations of the graph structure.
+Further, spectral clustering with $L_{\sym}$ has a nice interpretation as a relaxation of the NP-hard multi-way normalized graph cut problem \citep{yu2003multiclass}, and the use of $L_{\rw}$ has connections to the theory of Markov chains \citep{deuflhard2000identification,MeiShi01}.